Skip to content

 Certification: NF Habitat HQE Excellent level (8 stars), Pacte Bois-biosourcé level 3, Label Effinergie 2020

-The Lot Thello on which the project is located is part of the Corbeville ZAC (joint development zone) in Orsay, more precisely at the corner of a large green courtyard and a boulevard with an overhead metro line, opposite the forecourt of the Paris-Saclay Hospital.
+The Thello plot, where the project is located, lies within the Corbeville development zone in Orsay, specifically at the corner of a large landscaped courtyard and a boulevard carrying an elevated metro line, facing the forecourt of the Paris-Saclay Hospital.

-The architectural complex is based on a ground floor base topped by two volumes: a five-storey building on the west side and a seven-storey building on the east side.
-The student residence mainly occupies the five-storey building and part of the south side of the higher one, while the hotel accommodation is concentrated in the north-east corner of the seven-storey building, directly connected to the neighbouring hospital.
+The architectural ensemble is based on a ground-floor plinth, topped by two volumes: a 5-storey building (R+5) to the west and a 7-storey building (R+7) to the east.
+The student residence primarily occupies the R+5 building and the southern part of R+7, while the hotel accommodation is concentrated at the northeast corner of R+7, in direct relationship with the nearby hospital.

-The circulation areas are clearly separated: two cores for the seven-storey building and a central core for the five-storey building, distinguishing the two uses (student residence and hotel).
+Circulation systems are clearly separated: two cores serve the R+7 building and a central core serves R+5, distinguishing the two uses (student residence – collective housing, and hotel – public-access building, type O, 5th category).

-The outdoor spaces include a large shared roof terrace on the first floor, accessible from both residences, protected on the north side by a screen façade facing the Metro 18 viaduct.
-In addition, the hotel has a shared terrace on level +7 and private terraces for the two-bedroom flats, while 25 student studios benefit from a south-facing outdoor space.
+Outdoor spaces include a large shared rooftop terrace on the first floor, accessible from both residences and protected to the north by a screen façade facing the metro line 18 viaduct.
+Additionally, the hotel features a shared terrace at level +7 and private terraces for the one-bedroom units, while 25 student studios benefit from south-facing outdoor spaces.

-The structure is a combination of wood and concrete.
-The exterior facades are clad in blue-gray wood siding and the interior facades are finished with white enameled tiles, ensuring durability, ease of maintenance, and aesthetic contrast.
-All windows are equipped with lacquered aluminum BSO blinds for optimal thermal comfort.
+The structure is a timber-concrete hybrid system.
+External façades are clad in blue-grey timber, while internal façades are finished with white glazed tiles, ensuring durability, ease of maintenance, and aesthetic contrast.
+All openings are equipped with lacquered aluminium external blinds (BSO) to ensure optimal thermal comfort.

-The project pays special attention to its contextual integration: the marked verticality of the hotel volume on the Avenue/Boulevard corner facing the hospital, the horizontal architectural treatment of the student housing, and the liveliness of the south façade thanks to the apartments.
+The project pays particular attention to its contextual integration: a strong vertical expression for the hotel volume at the courtyard/boulevard corner facing the hospital, a horizontal architectural treatment for the student housing, and an animated southern façade through fully south-facing units.

-Lastly, the landscaping scheme extends existing green spaces (landscaped alleyway, planted strip on Boulevard Friedel) and promotes biodiversity through features adapted to local species (bird and bat shelters, insect protection, etc.).
+Finally, the landscape strategy extends existing green frameworks (landscaped pedestrian lane, planted strip along Friedel Boulevard) and promotes biodiversity through features adapted to local species (bird and bat boxes, insect habitats, etc.).

-The programme covers a floor area of 6,381 m² and includes:
+The project delivers a total floor area of 6,324 sqm and includes:

-• Two shops on the ground floor facing Cours de Corbeville
+– Two retail units on the ground floor facing the Cours de Corbeville